bomonike/bomonike.github.io/ai-providers.md

 Clude's cloud and client tools require a <strong>$100/month</strong> subscription, but also allow access to other models, some for <strong>free</strong>.
 This strategy has resulted in Anthropic making billions.

 The DeepSeek model on DeepSeek's cloud is 30 times less expensive than Claude, so someone created a <strong>Proxy</strong> service that routes Claude API calls to DeepSeek's cloud service.
 Yes, that is a security concern so I recommend <strong>blocking</strong> it.
+BTW, AFAIK, none of these services provide for two-way client certificates to ensure that services are who they say they are.

 DeepSeek and other models from China, such as Alibaba's <strong>Qwen</strong>, have been accused of being based on data <strong>distilled</strong> from Claude.
 So it's smaller.